PhilippeW83440/CarND-Semantic-Segmentation/README.md

      <br>vgg16
 </p>

-On top of VGG16 we add 1x1 convolutions to reduce the number of filters from 4096 to whatever the number of classes for our model is.
+On top of VGG16, we add 1x1 convolutions to reduce the number of filters from 4096 to whatever the number of classes for our model is.

 Then a decoder is in charge of upsampling back to the original image size (i.e. (256, 512) in our case) via 3 consecutive conv2d_transpose operations (x2 x2 x8 => x32 in total; as the input image was downscaled in the encoder by a factor of 32).
 Skip layers are being used to retain and propagate information that was present in the encoder before fully downsampling the image and that would otherwise be lost: this increases the accuracy of the semantic segmenter.

 Concerning the VGG16 encoder:
-It was designed in 2014 by Visual Geometry Group at Oxford university and achieved best results at Imagenet classification competition.
+It was designed in 2014 by Visual Geometry Group at Oxford University and achieved best results at Imagenet classification competition.
 VGG has a simple and elegant architecture which makes it great for transfer learning: the VGG architecture is just a long sequence of 3x3 convolutions broken up by 2x2 pooling layers and finished by 3 fully connected layers at the end.
 Lots of engineers use VGG as a starting point for working on other images deep learning tasks and it works really well.
 The flexibility of VGG is one of its great strength.
-Nevertheless it is quite old now and pretty big.
+Nevertheless, it is quite old now and pretty big.
 This very big front end could be replaced by other alternatives like GoogleNet or MobileNet, also pre-trained on Imagenet, if we want to increase fps.
-The trade off in terms of complexity vs accuracy is depicted below.
+The trade-off in terms of complexity vs accuracy is depicted below.
 MobileNet is especially recommended for embedded devices applications.

  <p align="center">
      <img src="./img/mobilenet_v1.png" alt="vgg16" width="50%" height="50%">